Skip to content

 CAMPUS LIFE

 When it’s time to eat, the only difficulty for ASU students may be when they have to decide among their many choices.
-The Food Service Center, nicknamed The Caf, is undergoing a complete renovation to be ready for the fall 2019 semester.
-Students also have numerous dining options in the Houston Harte University Center, including Chick-fil-a, Subway, and Starbucks—plus RamCart food trucks and an Einstein Bagels stand that cater to students on the go.
+The Food Service Center, called The CAF, recently underwent a complete renovation.
+Students also have numerous dining options in the Houston Harte University Center, including Chick-fil-a, Subway, and Starbucks—plus RamCart food trucks and an Einstein Bros.
+Bagels stand that cater to students on the go.

 STUDENT ORGANIZATIONS

 Ram Fam members have plenty of opportunities to get involved through the university’s 100+ registered student organizations (RSOs).
 RSOs include everything from Student Government, Greek Life, and academic and professional clubs to multicultural and international groups, special interest groups, and spiritual life organizations, giving students plenty of opportunities to seek and expand their interests.
-For students who enjoy athletics, ASU has a thriving intramurals program and several competitive club sports programs.
+For students who enjoy athletics, ASU has a thriving intramurals program and several competitive club sports programs, including the ASU Rodeo Team, ASU Handball Team and ASU Shotgun Sports.
 It is not uncommon to find ASU teams excelling at national competitions.

 AWARD-WINNING FACILITIES